LouiseSteward/learn/covid-19-guide-for-community-health-workers/text/04-protecting-yourself-from-covid-19.md

 - Medical mask
 - Eye protection such as goggles or a face shield.

-For health workers performing aerosol-generating procedures, a well-fitting N95 respirator should be used.
+For health workers performing aerosol-generating procedures, any procedure that causes the patient to produce droplets, a well-fitting N95 respirator should be used.

 Donning (putting on) and doffing (taking off) full PPE is a skill that needs practice and must be done properly to avoid being contaminated with coronavirus.